Sj1743/WordleAssist/README.md

-# WordleAssist
+# Wordle Assist
-An exhaustive filter mechanism that provides a narrowed-down word list of all possible Wordle answers through input based on puzzle rounds
+An exhaustive filter mechanism that provides a narrowed-down word list of all possible Wordle answers through input based on results of the puzzle rounds